Click here to DONATE

 Invisible History of African Americans in Cape Charles - A Walking Tour

 The Invisible History of African Americans in Cape Charles is a community service project of the Rotary Club of Cape Charles with support from Virginia Humanities and the Frances Bibbins Latimer Fund.
 The tour celebrates amazing stories and accomplishments of African Americans in Cape Charles.
-The Historic Cape Charles Elementary School - a Rosenwald School - is the final stop and capstone on the tour.
+The Historic Cape Charles Elementary School - a Washington-Rosenwald School - is the final stop and capstone on the tour.

 Visit the Tour